 Naturally, it is a must-have book for any art student to learn all about color theory.

 Next up on our list is the book by Betty Edwards, which can be perfect if you are a beginner or an art student.
 As you’ve guessed from its name, the book will help you learn how to mix colors to create beautiful and harmonious color palettes.
-Edwards has covered all the fundamental concepts related to color theory in her book in a clear and intelligent language.
+Edwards has covered all the fundamental concepts related to color theory in her book in the clear and intelligent language.

 Additionally, Edwards has described how light and other nearby colors can influence your color perception.
 The book helps you manipulate various intensities and hues of colors so that you get to transform colors into different shades.